WalaSTH/spotify-connect/README.md

 ## Installation
-The project is deployed and you can try it here!\
-But, if you wish to run it locally here are the instructions.
+The project is deployed and you can try it out without any installation needed (see Usage) However, if you wish to run it locally here are the instructions.

 ### Run Backend using Docker Compose
 To run the backend process locally the easiest way is to do it by using docker compose